Matcha - Superior

 4. Unlike Usucha, Koicha must NOT have a foamy consistency.
 You must therefore not beat it too vigorously or rapidly.
 Mix slowly, stirring with the whisk in a clockwise direction.
 You should obtain a tea with a thick and smooth consistency.

-Although we offer fantastic unflavored teas, we sometimes create a blend that contains flavorings.
-In fact, that’s the reason some of our favorite blends taste so delicious!
-Keep in mind that, no matter how strong the flavor is, the actual amount of flavoring in a brewed cup of tea is almost negligible — about 0.001%.
-But if flavorings aren’t your thing, you still have plenty of options.
-We have more than 40 unflavored blends like this one… and that number is always growing!
+While we offer great unflavored teas, we sometimes create a blend that does contain flavorings.
+In fact, that’s why some of our favorite blends taste so good!
+Keep in mind that no matter how strong the flavor, the actual amount of flavorings in a brewed cup of tea is virtually zero — about 0.001%.

-Most of our teas contain little to no sugar, carbohydrates, or calories.
-When they do, it’s from natural sugars (like in teas with pineapple) and always less than 5% of the sugar found in most fruit juices or other ready-to-drink beverages on the market, making them a healthier alternative.
-For more detailed information, check the “Ingredients” section for each tea.
+Most of our teas contain virtually no sugar, carbohydrates or calories.
+When they do, they are natural sugars (for example in pineapple teas) and always less than 5% of the amount of sugar found in most fruit juices or other ready-to-drink beverages on the market, making them a healthier alternative.

 More from Matcha - CiTea